sagemath/trac_to_gh/Issue 8593.md

 # Issue 8593: Add Lehmer code of Permutation as an infinite enumerated set

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8593

 Original creator: nborie